-Great Smoky Mountains National Park is a place of absolute wonder, featuring forests filled with vibrant wildflowers, old-growth forests, cascading waterfalls, winding trails, and vast 360 degree views of the misty mountains.
+Great Smoky Mountains National Park is a place of absolute wonder, featuring woods filled with vibrant wildflowers, old-growth forests, cascading waterfalls, winding trails, and vast 360 degree views of the misty mountains.

 Because of the area’s immense beauty and easy access to outdoor adventure, it’s unsurprisingly a pretty popular place.
 In fact, the Smokies bring an estimated 10 million visitors each year—the most of any national park.
 While such heavy interest in our natural world is remarkable, seemingly inescapable mass crowds can be frustrating when trying to experience nature in its purest form.